 You can study intense specialization in a single field.

-The Forestry program offers two majors – Forest Resources Management, or Forest Operations – both of which are accredited by the Canadian Forestry Accreditation Board as providing the academic requirements for becoming a professional forester in the eight Canadian provinces that have professional forestry organizations.
+Choose from two majors – Forest Resources Management or Forest Operations – both of which are accredited by the Canadian Forestry Accreditation Board and satisfy the academic requirements for becoming a Registered Professional Forester in the eight Canadian provinces that have professional forestry organizations.

 Experiential learning and research

-- Participate in week-long field schools at the Malcolm Knapp Research Forest in Maple Ridge, BC, and in the Alex Fraser Research Forest in Williams Lake, BC
+- Take part in week-long field schools at two UBC Research Forests in BC: the Malcolm Knapp Research Forest in Maple Ridge and the Alex Fraser Research Forest in Williams Lake.

-- Ten-credit forest management plan course taken in fourth year
+- Complete a 10-credit forest management plan course in fourth year.

 - General manager, DWB Consulting